 The Iffley Academy acts as its own admissions authority.
-Admission requests are generally made via the Local Authority, or in some cases by parents directly.
+Admission requests are generally made via the Local Authority Country Admissions Panel (CAP) which is attended by the head teacher or representative.
+In some cases parents refer to the school directly.
 Parents and carers are welcome to book an appointment to visit the academy, where they meet with a member of the Senior Leadership Team, have the opportunity to tour the school, and ask questions about any concerns they may have.
-At particularly busy times (e.g. September-October) parents may be offered access to open mornings or alternative arrangements to individual tours.
+At particularly busy times (e.g. September-October) or when it is not safe to do so (e.g. due to Covid risk) alternative arrangements may be offered.
 Once a place has been confirmed, we work closely with the referring schools or academy to make transition arrangements that will be most suitable for the new student.
 Students joining the Academy must have an EHC Plan in place, since this is a legal requirement for special school attendance.